This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Nestled in a medieval deer-park, Knole is vast, complex and full of hidden treasures.
 Originally an Archbishop’s palace, the house passed through royal hands to the Sackville family – Knole’s inhabitants from 1603 to today.
 Inside the show rooms, art lovers will find Reynolds, Gainsborough and Van Dyck to admire.
 Textiles enthusiasts can marvel at the 17th-century tapestries and furniture that make the collection internationally significant.

 Our project to conserve Knole continues with the support of the Heritage Lottery Fund.
-With external repairs complete, the next phase is to open a new Bookshop Café and visitor welcome centre for 2015, while we continue to build a world-class conservation studio and painstakingly conserve the show rooms.
-When the house closes for the winter months, enjoy Knole's ancient parkland from the Outdoor Café, which is open all year round.
+With external repairs complete, the next phase is to open a new Bookshop Café and visitor centre in 2015, while we continue to build a world-class conservation studio and painstakingly conserve the showrooms.

 The Knole Project